rodrigo-gom3s/iot-web-application/README.md

 # IoT Web Application

+>[!WARNING]
+>The content of this repository was created for academic purposes and cannot be reused or reimplemented.

 A web application for managing sensors and actuators in a city

 The application features a web interface that displays the city's status based on data received from sensors.
 It can also trigger actuators.